Berbere Lentil Bowls with Ginger-Garlic Collard Greens

 - Meanwhile, make the collard greens.
 In a cast-iron skillet, heat the coconut oil over medium heat.
 Add the onion and cook for 6-8 minutes until softened.
 Add the garlic, ginger, and ground cumin and stir until fragrant, 2 minutes more.
 Add the collard greens and lemon juice and cook for about 8 minutes until greens are softened.
 Season with salt and pepper to taste and set aside.

-- Cook the chicken.
+- Cook the chicken, if using.
 Heat the oil in a cast-iron skillet or a non-stick pan over medium heat.
 Add the chicken pieces, sprinkle with salt and pepper, and cook for a total time of about 25 minutes, turning several times in between, but not disturbing the chicken for the first 6-7 minutes or so.
 When cooked through, set aside.